On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK received their first dose.

 Who made the Pfizer vaccine and in which country?

-The Pfizer vaccine has been developed by an American corporation called Pfizer in New York and BioNTech, a German biotechnology company based in Mainz, Germany.
+An American corporation called Pfizer in New York and BioNTech, a German biotechnology company based in Germany, developed the Pfizer vaccine.

-Pfizer is one of the largest pharmaceutical companies in the world and over the years has been responsible for many of the essential medicines used by millions of people around the world.
+Pfizer is one of the largest pharmaceutical companies in the world.
+Over the years, millions of people have used some of the essential medicines that the company creates.
 One of their most famous inventions is the EpiPen, which is used to treat allergic reactions, while anxiety sufferers might be familiar with Xanax, another of their medications.

 However, BioNTech are the originators of the vaccine.
 Founded by two German scientists, the company normally develop cancer immunotherapies but during the pandemic, they have turned their attention to Covid-19.